About Us

 Paul Willis read a Bachelor of Science Degree at the Australian Defence Force Academy before graduating to the Royal Australian Armoured Corps.
 He served in a variety of regimental and staff postings, with operational service.

-On leaving the regular Army he and his wife purchased a pharmacy in Townsville in 2006 and developed it into three pharmacies with internet sales and commercial property.
 He has been a business and executive coach, a graduate of the Australian Institute of Company Directors Course, a director of a funeral fund, a director of a consulting firm, a finance officer and a director of Townsville RSL Group.